yomidevs/yomitan/CONTRIBUTING.md

 ## Manifest

 Manifest variants for different build targets are specified in [manifest-variants.json](dev/data/manifest-variants.json).
-This file is used to overwrite the [manfiest.json](ext/manifest.json) file included in the extension.
+This file is used to generate the `ext/manifest.json` file included in the extension.
-By default, this manifest should be the default `chrome` manifest, and changes to [manfiest.json](ext/manifest.json) should not be committed unless there is a corresponding change in [manifest-variants.json](dev/data/manifest-variants.json).
-There is a continuous integration test which validates this, and the default manifest can be restored by running `build.bat --default`.
+The generated `ext/manfiest.json` should not be committed.

 ## Style